-Year General Fund Housing Revenue Account Overall 2011/12 0.00% to -5.00% 17.50% to 22.50% 7.50% to 12.50% 2012/13 -1.50% to -6.50% 17.50% to 22.50% 7.50% to 12.50% 2013/14 -2.50% to -7.50% 13.00% to 18.00% 7.50% to 12.50%
+Year General Fund Housing Revenue Account Overall 2012/13 0.00% to -5.00% 29% to 34.00% 16.50% to 22.50% 2013/14 -1.50% to -6.50% 26.50% to 31.50% 15.50% to 20.50% 2014/15 -2.50% to -7.50% 23.50% to 28.50% 13.50% to 18.50%

 Year General Fund Housing Revenue Account Overall

-For information :-
+For information tion :-

+2010/11 -2.23% 16.43% 8.00%

-2009/10 Actual -7.10% 21.04% 8.25%
+Actual

-2010/11 2.50% to +2.50% 20.00% to 25.00% 7.50% to 12.50%
+2011/12 0.00% to -5.00% 17.50% to 22.50% 7.50% to 12.50%

 Estimate

-- 2.3 It is felt best to have a ratio which is a range rather than a precise figure as at this point in time it is difficult to predict what long term interest rates will be in the future and even a small variation in the interest rate at which borrowing is incurred could cause a ratio based on a precise percentage to be breached but with little effect on the Authority's finances. - 2.4 There will be a need to monitor these ratios during the year and, if necessary, to take remedial action to avoid them being breached.
+- 2.3 It is felt best to have a ratio which is a range rather than a precise figure as at this point in time it is difficult to predict what long term interest rates will be in the future and even a small variation in the interest rate at which borrowing is incurred could cause a ratio based on a precise percentage to be breached but with little effect on the Authority's finances. - 2.4 The significant increase in the HRA ratio is due to the impact of taking on the HRA Self Financing debt and reflects the need to provide for repayment of the debt throughout the life of the Business Plan.
+This debt repayment provision was not required under the previous Subsidy system but is fully covered within the Business Plan as the Council will retain all its rent income in order to provide for debt servicing costs. - 2.5 There will be a need to monitor these ratios during the year and, if necessary, to take remedial action to avoid them being breached.
 It is recommended that the trigger point be set at the lowest point of each range.
-This will give sufficient time to remedy the situation.

-3.0 Affordability - Estimates of the incremental impact of the new capital investment decisions on the Council Tax / Average Weekly Housing Rents

-3.1 This is seen as a fundamental indicator of affordability as it allows the Council to see what impact additional capital expenditure (including revenue consequences) and the way it is financed has on the Council Tax/Housing Rents and therefore whether or not any resultant increases are either financially or politically acceptable.
-The table below shows the incremental impact on the Council Tax and Housing Rents of the capital programmes in paragraph 5.2:-
+This will give sufficient time to remedy the situation. - 3.0 Affordability Estimates of the incremental impact of the new capital investment decisions on the Council Tax / Average Weekly Housing Rents - 3.1 This is seen as a fundamental indicator of affordability as it allows the Council to see what impact additional capital expenditure (including revenue consequences) and the way it is financed has on the Council Tax/Housing Rents and therefore whether or not any resultant increases are either financially or politically acceptable.
+The table overleaf shows the incremental impact on the Council Tax and Housing Rents of the capital programmes in paragraph 5.2:-

 Year Council Tax Housing Rent

-2011/12 £0.78 £0.00

 2012/13 £1.51 £0.00

-2013/14 £2.14 £0.00
+2013/14 £2.56 £0.00

+2014/15 £3.76 £0.00

-- 3.2 The impact on the Council Tax is positive due in the main to the revenue effects of replacing the cremators at the Crematorium, the replacement of the Committee Management System and the lost investment interest on the resources used to finance the capital programme. - 3.3 There is a nil impact on Housing Rents because the current H.R.A. element of the Housing Investment Programme is fully resourced from revenue and therefore there is no need to borrow or consume investments.
+- 3.2 The impact on the Council Tax is positive due in the main to the revenue effects of various capital projects both past and present e.g. replacing the cremators at the Crematorium and Jubilee House.
+In addition it includes an estimate of the lost investment interest on the resources used to finance the capital programme. - 3.3 There is a nil impact on Housing Rents because the current H.R.A. element of the Housing Investment Programme is fully resourced from revenue and therefore there is no need to borrow or consume investments.
+Although the HRA Self Financing debt counts as capital expenditure it is not "new" capital expenditure rather it is a transfer of existing debt between central and local government and is already fully resourced by the current rents being charged, hence its effects are excluded from this indicator.